apollographql/rover/docs/source/ci-cd.md

 Because the `rover config auth` command is interactive, you'll need to [auth using an environment variable](./configuring#with-an-environment-variable) in your project settings.
 GitHub actions uses [project environments](https://docs.github.com/en/actions/reference/environments) to set up secret environment variables.
 In your action, you choose a `build.environment` by name and set `build.env` variables using the saved secrets.

-The following example is full example script, showing how to choose an `apollo` environment, and set an `APOLLO_KEY` variable.
+The following is a full example script, showing how to choose an `apollo` environment, and set an `APOLLO_KEY` variable.

 #### Full example